 Doctors refer to your low back as your lumbar spine or lumbosacral spine.
 They refer to your mid back as your thoracic spine and your upper back/neck as your cervical spine.
 All the back injuries mentioned above could occur in any of these parts of your back.
 So, you may see medical records talking about a thoracic sprain, a lumbar spinal fracture, or a cervical herniated disc.

 Most back injuries will start with the doctor recommending x-rays or some other type of diagnostic testing like a CT scan.
 Your treatment afterward will depend on the results to this testing.

 If the doctor thinks that your back injury can be treated conservatively while they evaluate it, the doctor may prescribe medications and physical therapy.
 If the testing shows an injury that needs to be addressed more immediately, the doctor could recommend surgery or some other more aggressive treatment.

-Even when the doctor recommends conservative treatment initially, you may need more testing later if your injury does not get better.
+Even when the doctor recommends conservative treatment initially, you may need more detailed testing later if your injury does not get better.
 It is very common for doctors to recommend an MRI if you continue to experience back pain.

 This MRI can provide the doctor with a more detailed picture of some areas of your back.
 If the MRI shows a herniated disc or some other injury which causes pain, the doctor will probably recommend additional treatment.

 What problems could I encounter getting medical treatment for my back injury?

 The two biggest problems people run into getting treatment for a back injury are delay and denial.
 Most medical offices want to know that they will be paid for the treatment they perform.
 Because of this, they often want the insurance company to provide them with approval or authorization before you actually get the treatment they recommend.